Imprint of the seal used by Leigh Fermor. The name and address are handwritten by the writer.

 Sketch by Leigh Fermor of the south view of the Kardamyli house, 1966.
 After: A. Sisman (ed.), “Dashing for the Post: The Letters of Patrick Leigh Fermor” (London: John Murray 2016) 249.

-Leigh Fermor at the village of Petrovouni, near Kardamyli.
-Photograph: Olivia Stewart.
+Leigh Fermor at the village of Petrovouni, above Kardamyli.
+Photograph by Olivia Stewart.
 From Olivia Stewart’s archive

 Joan at the hayiati in Kardamyli, 2002.
-Photograph: Olivia Stewart.
+Photograph by Olivia Stewart.
 From Olivia Stewart’s archive

-Οne of the many cats of the house, Kardamyli.
+Οne of Joan’s many cats, Kardamyli.
 From Olivia Stewart’s archive

 Bust of Patrick Leigh Fermor by the sculptor Praxitelis Tzanoulinos, 2019.
-Bronze, 48 x 34 cm Leigh Fermor House Photograph: Vassilis Paschalis Benaki Museum
+Bronze, 48 x 34 cm Leigh Fermor House Photograph by Vassilis Paschalis Benaki Museum

 George Seferis at the house in Kardamyli.
-Photograph: Joan Leigh Fermor From Olivia Stewart’s Archive ©Joan Leigh Fermor Estate
+Photograph by Joan Leigh Fermor From Olivia Stewart’s Archive ©Joan Leigh Fermor Estate

 John Betjeman, “A Few Late Chrysanthemums” (London: John Murray 1954).
-Copy from the library of the house in Kardamyli with a handwritten dedication by the writer, September 1969.
+Copy from the library of the house in Kardamyli with a handwritten inscription by the writer, September 1969.
 Benaki Museum / Library

 George Seferis, «Ποιήματα» (Athens: Ikaros 1964).
-Copy from the Library of the house in Kardamyli with a handwritten dedication by the poet.
+Copy from the Library of the house in Kardamyli with a handwritten inscription by the poet.
 Benaki Museum / Library

 Freya Stark, “Beyond Euphrates.
-Autobiography 1928-1933” (London: John Murray1951).
-Copy from the library of the house in Kardamyli with a handwritten dedication by the writer.
+Autobiography 1928-1933” (London: John Murray 1951).
+Copy from the library of the house in Kardamyli with a handwritten inscription by the writer.
 Benaki Museum / Library

-Antonis Benakis at the entrance of the Museum.
+Antonis Benakis at the entrance of the Museum on 1 Koumbari street in Athens.
 Benaki Museum

-Τhe Benaki Museum during the 1930s.
+Τhe Benaki Museum in the 1930s.
 Benaki Museum / Photographic Archive

-Τhe studio, Leigh Fermor’s personal workspace, 2011.
-Photograph: Ioanna Moraiti Βenaki Museum
+Τhe studio, Leigh Fermor’s personal workspace in Kardamyli, 2011.
+Photograph by Ioanna Moraiti Βenaki Museum

 Μr George Agouridis, member of the Board of Directors of the Stavros Niarchos Foundation and senior legal counsellor, Mrs Irini Geroulanou, Chairman of the Board of Trustees of the Benaki Museum and Mr Dimitris Giannimaras, former Mayor of Western Mani, 2019.
-Photograph: aRchive
+Photograph by aRchive

 Educational programme at the Leigh Fermor House for people with low vision or blindness organized by the Benaki Museum Department of Education, May 2022.
-Photograph: Vassilis Paschalis Benaki Museum
+Photograph by Vassilis Paschalis, Benaki Museum

 1Patrick Leigh Fermor, “Mani Travels in the Southern Peloponnese” (London: John Murray Publishers 2004) ix-x.